Wednesday, February 26, 2025

 2. A True(er) Market Valuation E³VF Formula

 Or, as I like to call it, the Exponential Ecological Economic Valuation because i'm fancy.
+The E³VF model is a correction.
+It prices in what the market leaves out: mental health, carbon sinks, and extinction risk.

 Current land pricing completely ignores ecological value, so to correct for that: